 RSABG is committed to making its exhibitions, programs and services accessible to all.
 All buildings and most garden areas at RSABG are accessible to visitors with limited mobility.
 Due to the terrain, some areas may present challenges to those with ambulatory disabilities.
 Contact the Visitor Services Department for questions regarding accessibility.

 Accreditation and Associations

-RSABG is accredited by the American Association of Museums, and is an institutional member of American Public Gardens Association; Association of Systematics Collections; Center for Plant Conservation; California Association of Nurserymen, California Garden Clubs, Inc.; Claremont Community Coordinating Council and Claremont Chamber of Commerce.
+RSABG is accredited by the American Alliance of Museums (formerly the American Association of Musuems), and is an institutional member of American Public Gardens Association; Association of Systematics Collections; Center for Plant Conservation; California Association of Nurserymen, California Garden Clubs, Inc.; Claremont Community Coordinating Council and Claremont Chamber of Commerce.
 RSABG was one of the first botanic gardens to be accredited by the American Association of Musuems.
 RSABG is an affiliate of The Claremont Colleges.

 Development and Membership

 Rancho Santa Ana Botanic Garden touches lives and makes an impression on vistors of all ages and participate in the Garden’s many programs.
 As a private, non-profit 501 (C) (3), RSABG relies on the charitable support of individuals, corporations and foundations.